joelmacias/unlv-course-catalog-scraping/README.md

 Why do this?
 To learn some more Python/web scraping

-This is a work in progress. :)
+This is a work in progress :)